emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

 Now you have created an Apache Iotdb Connector.
 Next, you need to create a rule and Sink to specify the data to be written into the Apache IoTDB.

-## Create Rule and Apache IoTDB Data Bridge
+## Create Rule and Apache IoTDB Sink

 This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `root/#`  and send the processed results through the configured Apache IoTDB data bridge to store the time series data to IoTDB.